cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 > has been executed, as up until this point it is still possible for the upgrade handshake to fail and for the channel
 > to remain in the pre-upgraded state.

-## Upgrade existing transfer stack to be fee enabled
+## Upgrade an existing transfer application stack to use 29-fee middleware

 ### Wire up the transfer stack and middleware in app.go